 Kristen’s education is in Web Design and Development from College of Western Idaho, and she began her career as an e-commerce manager for a small business in Boise.
 Her lifelong passion for people and the legacy of her father inspired her to apply her skills in the nonprofit sector.
-Prior to Bluum, she served as Operations Manager for a local cancer support organization.
+Prior to working with Bluum, she served as Operations Manager for a local cancer support organization.

 A lifelong Idaho native, Kristen has had the unique opportunity to attend both a large district public school and a tiny rural school, which led her to appreciate the true diversity of education throughout the state.
-She is always eager to apply her skills to further the message about educational choices in Idaho.
+She is always eager to apply her skills to further the message about educational opportunities in Idaho.